If you don't see your WiFi network during Flair Setup, try these troubleshooting steps.

 Make sure that IP isolation or client isolation is turned OFF on your WiFi router.

-If you have a Puck shipped prior to August 2017, please contact Support if you are having Puck WiFi setup issues.
+If you're having WiFi setup issues and have a Puck shipped before August 2017, please contact Support and tell us you have an "older Puck with WiFi issues".